Writing a good storyline for a thesis or an article

 • The reader is often unknown, and yet this person’s opinion is critical for the favourable review.
 One has to make the text understandable for a rather wide audience, as it cannot be tailored for a particular individual.

-• The author may have little prior experience on writing a text like a thesis or an academic article.
+• The author may have little prior experience on writing theses or academic articles.
 To do anything for the first time is difficult, yet in this case this person should manage to perform well even if having very little practice.

-• There are lots of things that one wants to say in the article.
+• There are often lots of things that one wants to say.
 It is difficult to say all of that so that it makes sense.

-Yet many people succeed in this task.
-Many factors play a role in whether the examination or review is favourable.
-However one of the crucial ones is the understandable storyline, or “narrative”.
+Yet many people succeed in this task, despite the challenges.
+One of the crucial factors of success is that the text has an understandable storyline, or “narrative”.
 The prerequisite for “good vibes” is that the text is presented in a logical order so that the reader never wonders why they are reading a certain part of it.
 That is because a logical order removes the effort from the reader to make sense of the research, and makes even the difficult topics easy to digest.

 In this article, I will study and answer what a successful storyline of an academic text should be like.
-I will present a formula that is consistently followed in almost all academic writing.
+I will present a formula, called IMRaD, that is consistently followed in almost all academic writing.
 It is well-tried and tested, and most readers have learned to expect that a text will follow it, small deviations notwithstanding.
-Being truthful to what this article seeks to suggest, also this text has been written following the same principles.
+Being truthful to what this article seeks to suggest, also this text has been written following the same formula.

 After reviewing some of the options that are available for narrative planning, the suggestion will be presented in the Results section.

-The classical example –Aristotle’s suggestion to divide every narrative into three sections – meets the requirements well, but is rather unspecific.
+Three-section narrative is Aristotle’s classical suggestion where story is divided into three sections.
+However it is rather unspecific.
 In Poetics, he suggests that in a tragedy, “a whole is what has a beginning and middle and end” (Aristotle, 335 BCE/1932).
 Wikipedia (n.d.) describes that these three stages should describe one causal chain of actions, where a stream of events is put into motion in the beginning where the protagonist faces a challenge.
 The middle part describes the protagonist’s attempts for resolution that also becomes a story of learning and personal growth.
 The end, finally, reveals how the protagonist fares in their question.
 While Aristotle described the structure of a classical tragedy, the need to have a causal chain of actions and a clear arch that starts from a challenge and concludes with a resolution provides one example of a structure that is logical and easy to read.

-Another literature example is the classic thriller plot structure.
-It involves three stages where things are set in motion from an event such as murder, and the plot ends with a resolution, such as the revelation of the murderer’s identity.
-By having a question to be answered already in the beginning, the thriller plot structure suits for academic texts that also usually seek to answer a research question or verify a hypothesis.
+Classic thriller plot is another example used in literature.
+It involves three stages where things are set in motion from an event such as a murder, and the plot ends with a resolution, such as the revelation of the murderer’s identity.
+By having a question to be answered already in the beginning, the thriller plot structure has some level of suitability for academic texts that also usually seek to answer a research question or verify a hypothesis.
 However, this structure does not obey the principle of clarity.
 This is because it prolongs the revelation of the solution purposely.

-A third example is a news article that usually follows a so-called pyramid structure.
+Pyramid structure is common in news articles.
 Here the most important news is announced already in the heading, and it is incrementally substantiated with more background information in a layered manner.
 This is an economic method that optimizes the amount of information provided to the level of interest that a reader has for the content.
 The structure is clear, parsimonious and logical, yet it lacks a means to present a research question.
 It also lacks a causal narrative: a structure that repeatedly presents the facts in a deepening order does not allow the authors explain their reasoning and how they arrive at their conclusions.

-Finally, academic world has its own narrative recommendation, known as IMRaD, referring to Introduction, Methods, Results and Discussion.
+IMRaD, finally, is the academic world’s own narrative recommendation.
+It refers to Introduction, Methods, Results and Discussion.
 It is also mentioned as the recommended narrative in Springer’s and Taylor & Francis’s instruction pages that were cited above.
 IMRaD has the Aristotlean structure where the challenge is presented in the Introduction in a form of a hypothesis or research question.
-This is followed with an incremental development of an answer, consisting of presentation of a research method and a result that has been obtained.
-The Aristotlean end is offered in the results section.
-The discussion, interestingly, is an element that previous structures have not mentioned, and is therefore unique to academic tradition.
+In the Method section, this is followed with an incremental development of an answer, consisting of presentation of a research method and how the result has been obtained.
+The Aristotlean end is offered in the Results section.
+The Discussion, interestingly, is an element that previous structures have not mentioned, and is therefore unique to academic tradition.
 It resembles an epilogue where the author distances themselves from the immediate plot and reflects the narrative and its resolution “from above”.
 This allows the author for suggesting improvements and further thoughts about the story.

 The recommendations stated above can be summarized as follows.
 A good academic article is parsimonious by sticking to the point, presents its contents in a logical order and explains issues to ensure clarity.
 Except for the pyramid structure used in news journalism, all the structures that were presented above emphasise that a good storyline starts with a puzzle or a problem, which is then developed, until a resolution is offered in the end of the paper.
 The IMRaD structure additionally includes a discussion, where the story is lifted to a meta-level reflection to provide the reader an understanding about the wider perspective of the research work.